 There are many Dive Sites near Havelock.
 The most famous are Turtle beach and the lighthouse.
 In this activity, you will be taken in a boat to these sites where you can dive into the best dive sites in Andaman from a boat.

 Boat diving is very different from shore diving.
 You can dive from the boat and explore the underwater treasures with the help of an underwater breathing apparatus (scuba), which is completely independent of surface supply, to breathe underwater.
 This activity is conducted under the supervision of a professional certified Divemaster who accompanies every participant independently.

 What you get to experience

-During your boat diving experience in Havelock, you will get to dive underwater in the coral reefs of Turtle beach and lighthouse with your Divemaster.
-You will be required to wear the diving suit and all other equipment will be provided to you.
-The programme includes on-shore training on safety and under water communication techniques.
+During your boat diving experience in Havelock, you will get to dive underwater in the coral reefs of Turtle beach and the lighthouse with your Divemaster.
+You will be required to wear a diving suit and all other equipment will be provided to you.
+The program includes on-shore training on safety and underwater communication techniques.
 Boat charges are included in the package.

 While you dive underwater our photographer will take your underwater photographs and small video clips for you to share on social media.
-The photographs and video clips will be instantly transferred to your smartphones.
+The photographs and video clips will be instantly transferred to your smartphone.

 The total duration of the activity is 90 minutes which involves underwater diving for approximately 20 to 30 minutes.